July 21, 2016 by Ed Kennedy

 When it goes wrong the speedy sneaker business is not good.
 Its 7am, your cold, its barely daylight outside – and the damn garbage truck just splashed you as you start a cheeky 5km.
 Yet, runners dont do it for these days – they instead run through them – because soon it will go right.

 Whether the sun is shining or otherwise (for sometimes you’ll run best in the dark and cold), when you’ve got the movement in your legs, the air in your lungs, and the pace to your kms running (alongside cycling) is surely one of the life’s great pleasures.
-So, ensure you’ve the right footwear to back you and you’ll be set to get on with racking up the miles and kilometres injury-free.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
+So, ensure you’ve the right footwear to back you and you’ll be set to get on with racking up the miles and kilometres injury-free.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
 Say hi to Ed via email@example.com or on Twitter @Edkennedy01